 Conduct Record Retention

-All Student conduct records are kept in accordance with the Family Educational Rights and Privacy Act (FERPA) of 1974 and the Clery Act of 1990.
+All student conduct records are kept in accordance with the Family Educational Rights and Privacy Act (FERPA) of 1974 and the Clery Act of 1990.
 Subject to the provisions and exceptions of FERPA, all Student conduct files are private.
-Files may only be reviewed in the approved process as approved by the Senior Executive Director for Student Life or designee.
+Files may only be reviewed in the approved process as approved by the Director of Student Conduct and Care or designee.
 Nothing may be removed from or added to a record once a conduct case is resolved.
-Copies of files, including the content of Hearings or Outcome Letters, will not be provided except under compliance with federal regulations or legal subpoena.
+Copies of files, including the content of Hearings or outcome letters, will not be provided except under compliance with federal regulations or legal subpoena.

 Expungement Policy and Process

-Expungement only applies to disciplinary records maintained by Student Conduct.
-Copies of letters distributed to other University departments, incident reports, police reports, and the results of previous background checks reported and/or maintained outside of Student Conduct are not affected by an expungement.
+Expungement only applies to disciplinary records maintained by Student Conduct & Care.
+Copies of letters distributed to other University departments, incident reports, police reports, and the results of previous background checks reported and/or maintained outside of Student Conduct & Care are not affected by an expungement.

 The University is required by law and University policy to retain, for statistical purposes, information regarding certain types of disciplinary violations.
 Statistical information from expunged files may be retained, with the Student's name and Student identification number removed.